Updated December 17, 2020

 Small-Group Active Travel

-Our small-group tours are safer than larger bus tours or cruises and outdoor, active travel is by its nature safer since biking, hiking, and snowshoeing can all be done with more social distancing.
+Our small-group tours are safer than larger bus tours or cruises.
+Outdoor, active travel is by its nature safer since biking, hiking, and snowshoeing can all be done with more social distancing.

 Health of Participants